-As decentralized trials gain momentum, Parexel is advancing the use of mHealth sensors and devices for remote data capture in clinical research.
+As the lingering COVID-19 pandemic accelerates adoption of decentralized trials, Parexel is working to further operationalize mHealth sensors and devices for remote data capture in clinical research.
 Our ongoing evaluations have three major goals:

-- ➤ Assess the capabilities and integration of multiple biosensors and devices into end-to-end research platforms. - Address the data management challenges posed by unprecedented volumes of data generated by wearable and connected devices. - ➤ Engage patients in correct, compliant use of devices as the collection of accurate, quality data shifts from clinical sites to study participants.
+- > Assess the capabilities and integration of multiple biosensors and devices into end-to-end research platforms. - Address the data management challenges posed by unprecedented volumes of data generated by wearable and connected devices. - Engage patients in correct, compliant use of devices as the collection of accurate, quality data collection shifts from clinical sites to study participants.

 By the time Parexel undertook this pilot study, we had experience from more than 150 decentralized trials.
-Early in the pandemic we assessed the potential for clinical trial use of activity trackers (Apple Watch, ActiGraph sensor, Withings Pulse HR).
+Initially, we partnered with Oracle early in the pandemic to assess the potential for clinical trial use of activity trackers (Apple Watch, ActiGraph Centrepoint Insight Watch, Withings Pulse HR).
 We then modeled successful end-to-end data capture from all devices and shared insights for best practices concerning logistical shipping, global implementation, and patient training.

 Our most recent evaluation focused on the integration of two clinical-grade biosensors used together with eConsent and electronic clinical outcome assessment (eCOAs).
-The primary objective was to assess the capabilities of Medidata's sensors in integrating new and existing devices for end-to-end data capture and analysis.
+The primary objective was to assess the capabilities of Medidata's Sensor Cloud platform in integrating new and existing devices for end-to-end data capture and analysis.
 In addition, we wanted to understand how this model would support patient-facing challenges posed by sensor-based trials, including training, compliance and monitoring.